MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 # Overview: Deploy a Python web app on Azure Container Apps

-This tutorial shows you how to containerize a Python web app and deploy it to [Azure Container Apps](/azure/container-apps/).
-The provided sample web app can be containerized and the container image stored in [Azure Container Registry](/azure/container-registry).
+This tutorial shows you how to containerize a Python web app and deploy it to [Azure Container Apps][2].
+The provided sample web app can be containerized and the container image stored in [Azure Container Registry][3].
 Azure Container Apps is initially configured to pull the container image from Container Registry.
-The sample app connects to a [Azure Database for PostgreSQL](/azure/postgresql/) to show communicating between Container Apps and other Azure resources.
+The sample app connects to a [Azure Database for PostgreSQL][4] to show communicating between Container Apps and other Azure resources.

 There are many options to build and deploy cloud native and containerized Python web apps on Azure.
 If you're starting off with containers, deploying your web app as a container to either Azure Web App Service or Azure Container Apps is a good first step.
 This tutorial covers Azure Container Apps.
 Deploying a Python web app as a container to Azure App Service is covered in the tutorial [Containerized Python web app on Azure](./tutorial-containerize-deploy-python-web-app-azure-01.md).
-Other options such as Azure Container Instance and Azure Kubernetes Service are covered in the article [Comparing Container Apps with other Azure container options](/azure/container-apps/compare-options).
+Other options such as Azure Container Instance and Azure Kubernetes Service are covered in the article [Comparing Container Apps with other Azure container options][5].

 In this tutorial you will:

-* Build a Docker container image directly in Azure.
+* Build [Docker][1] container image from a Python web app.
-* Configure an Azure Container App to host the container image.
+* Configure [Azure Container Apps][2] to host the container image.
-* Optionally configure a GitHub action that updates the container image triggered by checkin to GitHub.
+* Set up a [GitHub Action][6] that updates the container image triggered by changes to repo. *This last step is optional.*

 Following this tutorial, you'll have the basis for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.